 Our Members Create Our Policy

-Our membership consists of families – men, women and children.
-It includes farmers, actively involved in agricultural production and non-farmers who want to add their voice on behalf of the principals and philosophy of American Farmers & Ranchers.
-These members have joined together to make AFR, truly, “The Voice of Rural Oklahoma.”
+Our “grassroots” policy process represents a diverse group.
+AFR membership includes people from many walks of life both urban and rural.
+It includes farmers, directly involved in agricultural production and non-farmers who want to add their voice on behalf of the principals and philosophy of AFR.
+Together they make AFR the “Voice of Rural Oklahoma.”

-You may become involved through the following process.
-Prior to your local or county meeting, consider policy additions or corrections you would like to see made to the current policy document.
-In your county, officers may choose to meet prior to the county meeting with a smaller group of members as a resolutions committee.
-This group may discuss issues and develop a list of resolutions for consideration by the county membership.
+Prior to your local or country meeting, consider policy additions or corrections you would like to see made to the current policy document.
+Your county officers may choose to meet prior to the county meeting with a smaller group of members as a resolutions committee.
+This group may discuss issues and develop a list of resolutions for consideration by the full county membership.
 During the actual county meeting, the membership will discuss and vote on each resolution submitted by the ad hoc committee, as well as receive prospective resolutions from the floor.

 The final policy document is adopted by the full body of attending delegates.
-Current policy books are available by request through county officers, local insurance agents or the AFR website.
+Current policy books are available by request through county officers, local insurance agents, or the AFR website.